evanwill/_drafts/_notes/pandoc.md

 sudo apt install pandoc texlive texlive-fonts-extra texlive-xetex
 ```

-If you install [MiKTeX](https://miktex.org/) on Windows (your LaTeX distro), most of these commands should work--MiKTeX's package manager will pop up asking to install what ever is necessary.
+If you install [MiKTeX](https://miktex.org/) on Windows (your LaTeX distro) plus Pandoc, most of these commands should work--MiKTeX's package manager will pop up asking to install what ever is necessary.

 To create a basic PDF, use the `-o` output flag and a file name with `.pdf` extension.
 For example: